Satisfactory Academic Progress

 - Students must maintain a cumulative GPA of 2.0 at the end of each term of enrollment.
 All grades earned over the student’s full academic career at Pellissippi State, including remedial classes, are considered when calculating the cumulative GPA for Financial Aid purposes.

 - Students must pass at least 66.67% of attempted credit hours on a cumulative basis in order and be on reasonable “pace” to graduate.
-Attempted hours include all transferred hours, remedial and repeated course work, classed dropped with W, and classes attended but not completed.
+Attempted hours include all transferred hours, remedial and repeated course work, classes dropped with W, and classes attended but not completed.
 The determination for what is a Passing credit hour include all credit hours with grades of A, B, C, D or P. For example: if a student has attempted 36 credit hours during their college career, they must pass at least 24 of those credit hours to be on “pace” to graduate.

 - Students will be allowed to receive Federal Financial Aid for the equivalent of 150% of the number of cumulative credit hour’s required for their degree.
 Example: An Associate Degree that requires 60 credits for graduation would allow a student up to 90 credit hours of financial aid eligibility (60CH x 150% = 90 CH) to complete their degree program.
 Students who have reached the 150% limit or achieved a degree will be ineligible for financial aid.